Overview

 The slide is well aligned and plays properly, delivering the smooth response expected from a properly set up Bach small-bore horn.

 Overall this is a solid, honest vintage player that represents the Bach Corporation era very well.
+This example has been priced with its cosmetic condition in mind, offering strong playing performance at a more accessible level.

 The original Bach leather-bound coffin style case is included.